Thymic involution: Age-relatedness

-With both qualitative and quantitative changes to thymus production occurring as age increases, thymic involution corresponds with the progressive deterioration of the stroma of the thymus and a significant loss of thymic epithelial cells (TECs).
+With both qualitative and quantitative changes to thymus production occurring with age, involution corresponds with the progressive deterioration of the stroma of the thymus and a significant loss of thymic epithelial cells (TECs).
 Thymic epithelial cells aid in Thymopoiesis and the development of new T-cells.

-Effects of the involution
+Effects

 The ability of the immune system to mount a strong protective response depends on the receptor diversity of naive T cells (TCR).
-Thymic involution results in a decreased output of naïve T lymphocytes – mature T cells that are tolerant to self antigens, responsive to foreign antigens, but have not yet been stimulated by a foreign substance.
+Thymic involution results in a decreased output of naïve T lymphocytes – mature T cells that are tolerant to self antigens, responsive to foreign antigens, as yet unstimulated by a foreign substance.
 In adults, naïve T-cells are hypothesized to be primarily maintained through homeostatic proliferation, or cell division of existing naïve T cells.
 Though homeostatic proliferation helps sustain TCR even with minimal to nearly absent thymic activity, it does not increase the receptor diversity.

-For yet unknown reasons, TCR diversity drops drastically around age 65.
+For as yet unknown reasons, TCR diversity drops drastically around age 65.
 Loss of thymic function and TCR diversity is thought to contribute to weaker immune function in the elderly, including increasing instances of diseases such as cancers, autoimmunity, and opportunistic infections.

-Acute thymic involution and treatment implications
+Acute involution and treatment implications

-There is growing evidence that thymic involution is plastic and can be therapeutically halted or reversed in order to help boost the immune system.
-Under certain circumstances, the thymus has been shown to undergo acute thymic involution (alternatively called transient involution).